cryptoprofezor/Seismic-Devnet-Guide/README.md

 ```
 sfoundryup
 ```
-🔺This Process can take a while to fully download
+🔺This process might take some time, especially when it appears to stall at 98%.
+Patience is key

-# Deploy an encrypted contract 🎶
+# 📜 Deploying the Encrypted Contract

-# 1. Clone & Navigate to The Repo
+# 1. Clone the Repo

 ```
 git clone --recurse-submodules https://github.com/SeismicSystems/try-devnet.git
 cd try-devnet/packages/contract/
 ```

-# 2. Deploy contract (Follow all instructions here)
+# 2. Deploy the Contract

 ```
 bash script/deploy.sh
 ```

-This script will generate a wallet and promt a Faucet Url and the wallet address of that wallet!
-You have to take the faucet and Done✅
+This script will generate a new wallet and provide a faucet URL along with the wallet address.
+Use the faucet link to fund your wallet ✅

-# Interact with an encrypted contract 🤖
+# 🤖 Interacting with the Deployed Contract

-# 1. Navigate to home directory:
+# 1. Navigate to home directory

 ```
 cd $home